ocropus/ocropus4-eval/README.md

 Both evaluation methods use heuristics to arrive at error estimates.
 Nevertheless, they should be good enough to assess the relative performance of different OCR engines.

+# Installation

+There is a small `Makefile`:

+- `make venv` -- install/update the virtual environment
+- `make README.md` -- update the README from the notebook
+- `make install` -- install in $HOME or globally

 # Evaluation Dataset

 We start with a small evaluation dataset of 100 pages stored in a tar archive (with WebDataset conventions).